git/git.github.io/rev_news/drafts/edition-43.md

-  About Jonathan's suggestion for an `--onto` option in `git cherry-pick`, Elijah Newren replied that, after his current work on the merge code, he indeed wants to work on that, and also investigate "in-memory" merges to improve interactive rebase performance.
+  About Jonathan's suggestion for an `--onto` option in `git cherry-pick`, Elijah Newren replied that, after his current work on the merge code, he indeed wanted to work on that, and also investigate "in-memory" merges to improve interactive rebase performance.
 He agreed that "we're pretty close to having a rebase-without-touching-index-or-worktree that we can make